JioTV-Go/jiotv_go/README.md

 4. Server will be listening on `http://localhost:5001`.

+5. Set environment variables in `.env` file for customizations.

 ### Using Go Natively

 JioTV Go is powered by [Golang](https://golang.org/), so let's get started!
 Here's how to set up and run the server: